 - Flight from Düsseldorf, Germany to Dublin

-- One check-in bag of 15kgs and one 5kgs carry-on per person
+- One check-in bag of 15kgs and one 10kgs carry-on bag per person

 - Inclusive of taxes and service charges as indicated

 - Dining Drinks Package €12 pppn – Specified drinks included with lunch and dinner